HavenlyECO/pr/README.md

 hype or "can't lose" sentiment is present.
 This numeric ``hype_trend_score`` helps identify overreactions driven more by buzz than by fundamentals.

+The ``multi_book_edge_score`` metric compares moneyline prices from Bovada, MyBookie and BetUS.
+The odds from these softer books are converted to implied probabilities.
+The difference between the highest and lowest value for the same team is reported as ``soft_book_spread`` while their midpoint forms the ``multi_book_edge_score``.
+Large spreads highlight pricing disagreements that can be exploited before the books adjust.

 Set ``REDDIT_CLIENT_ID``/``REDDIT_CLIENT_SECRET`` for Reddit, ``TWITTER_BEARER_TOKEN``
 for Twitter and ``TG_API_ID``/``TG_API_HASH`` for Telegram if you wish to enable this feature. ``OPENAI_API_KEY`` must also be configured.